 For a better or shall we say lazier experience, use an analog input that’s the same one as your digital optical input, like DVD.
 Set the input signal option to auto and when you’re TV is off, your receiver will automatically play from the Echo device analog input.
 Of course this only works if you are either using an older receiver or non HDMI audio connection to your TV and have the both digital and analog options for DVD-in options.
 This is a great bedroom option as we all have some older receiver laying around that still rocks.

-If you have a bluetooth capable AV receiver, you can also set up your Echo device to connect to your receiver through bluetooth connection.
+If you have a bluetooth capable AV home theater or stereo receiver, you can also set up your Echo device to connect to your receiver through bluetooth connection.
+Pretty much all modern receivers will come with bluetooth connectivity now.
+We recommend SONY STR-DH190 stereo receiver or Yamaha RX-V4A surround sound home theater receiver as great entry level receivers.
 Set it up using the Alexa app.
 Go to your Alexa device in the app and tap on bluetooth.
 Make sure you activate your receiver’s bluetooth scan.
 Once you have it set up, just say “Connect bluetooth” and Echo will connect to the last bluetooth device.
 To disconnect, say “Disconnect”.
 If you switch receiver input, it will automatically disconnect your bluetooth connection.
 When you switch you receiver back to bluetooth, Echo should auto connect.
 How easy is that?

-Now you can always get a bluetooth receiver and connect it to your AV receiver that’s not bluetooth capable.
+Now you can always get a standalone bluetooth receiver and connect it to your AV receiver if it’s not bluetooth capable.
 The idea is the same as previously mentioned steps.
 Plug your bluetooth receiver to your AV receiver using a 3.5mm to RCA audio adapter.
 Then connect your Echo device to the bluetooth receiver.

 There you have it.
 Your music from any of the Amazon supported streaming services will sound way better when connected to your main sound system through your AV receiver.